Minimuino/thumbstick-deadzones/README.md

 In the plot above, `target_direction` is equal to (1, 0) and `angle_range` is π/4.

-Now the following animation shows how we can change `taget_direction` and `angle_range` parameters to get different results.
+Now the following animation shows how we can change `target_direction` and `angle_range` parameters to get different results.
 If you want to dig into the code and see how it works, you will be able to generate animations like this one with the script named directional_adjustment.py in this repo.

 https://raw.githubusercontent.com/Minimuino/thumbstick-deadzones/refs/heads/master/variable_range_animation.mp4